Ken Niumatalolo

-Kenneth Va'a Niumatalolo (born May 8, 1965) is an American football coach and former player.
-He is the former head coach of the Naval Academy from 2007 to 2022, accumulating the most wins in program history.
+Kenneth Va'a Niumatalolo (born May 8, 1965) is an American college football coach and former player who is the head coach of San Jose State.
+He was the head coach of the Naval Academy from 2007 to 2022, accumulating the most wins in program history.
 Niumatalolo played college football at the University of Hawaii.
 As a quarterback he led Hawaii to their first postseason bowl game in 1989.
 Niumatalolo is the second person of Polynesian descent to be named head coach of an NCAA Division I FBS college football program and the first ethnic Samoan collegiate head coach on any level.
 Niumatalolo was inducted into the Polynesian Football Hall of Fame on January 23, 2014.

 Before coaching

 Ken Niumatalolo is the son of parents who were both born in American Samoa, Simi and Lamala Niumatalolo.
 His father, Simi, retired from the U.S. Coast Guard.

 Niumatalolo was a star in both football and basketball at Radford High School in Honolulu, graduating in 1983.
 He went on to play at the University of Hawaiʻi at Mānoa, eventually becoming the team's starting quarterback after serving for two years as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the California Ventura Mission.
 He served as a Spanish-speaking missionary.
 At the time, the mission covered Ventura County, California and extended northward to take in the greater Bakersfield, California area.
 During his time with the Rainbows at the University of Hawaii, he ran an option-oriented offense under the direction of Paul Johnson, who was then the offensive coordinator.